 2) Assessment of scientific content of Thematic Reports and, if applicable, its relevance for WSP targets and the OUV;

-3) QSR relevant products/documents, also for the MC in November 2022.
+3) QSR relevant products/documents, also for the TGC in November 2022.
 (EB in consultation with relevant trilateral groups).

 Composition/Membership